Amazon's 'Galaxy Quest' reboot has a new writer

-If you've been holding out for that Amazon television series reboot of the 1999 cult movie "Galaxy Quest," there's good news— the show has a new writer, Hollywood Reporter said Friday.
+If you've been holding out for that Amazon television series reboot of the 1999 cult movie "Galaxy Quest," there's some potentially good news: The show has a new writer, Hollywood Reporter said Friday, which signals that it's back on track again.

 The premise of the movie is that aliens mistook a canceled sci-fi show for truth and came to Earth seeking help from the cast who had been toiling away at fan conventions ever since the show went off the air.